codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 | Once a build is created, terminate all other running builds                   | From the SAME trigger    |       Defined    |     N/A     |      false     |      true     |
 | Once a build is created, terminate all other running builds                   | From ANY trigger         |       Defined    |     N/A     |      true      |      true     |

+---

+`options` supports the following:

+- `keep_pvcs_for_pending_approval` - (Optional) Boolean for the Settings under pending approval: `When build enters "Pending Approval" state, volume should`:
+    * Default (attribute not specified): "Use Setting accounts"
+    * true: "Remain (build remains active)"
+    * false: "Be removed"
+- `pending_approval_concurrency_applied` - (Optional) Boolean for the Settings under pending approval: `Pipeline concurrency policy: Builds on "Pending Approval" state should be`:
+    * Default (attribute not specified): "Use Setting accounts"
+    * true: "Included in concurrency"
+    * false: "Not included in concurrency"

 ## Attributes Reference